GitVladd/RealtimeChatAppBack/README.md

 A real-time chat application backend built with ASP.NET Core, SignalR, and Azure services.
 The application provides real-time messaging capabilities with sentiment analysis for messages.

-Link on UI Project: https://github.com/GitVladd/RealtimeChatAppUI
+Link on this project UI: https://github.com/GitVladd/RealtimeChatAppUI

 ### Features